demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-ip-group-list

 ***
-List IP groups. if a name is given, the command will return the information about the wanted IP group.
+List IP groups. if a name is given, the command will return the information about the specified IP group.

 #### Base Command